SublimeBandit/Stock/README.md

 # Stock
-Get latest information about the Newyork stock market(NYSE) from 'Naver news'.
+Get latest information about the Newyork stock market(NYSE) from 'Naver news' using the slack APP.